 - A. The Resident Advisor must be a Diplomate of the ACVS in good standing. - B. The Resident Advisor must be a Supervising ACVS Diplomate.
-A Supervising Diplomate can serve as Resident Advisor for up to two residents. - C. The Resident Advisor must be in the same institution/practice as the resident for traditional residency training programs.
-For collaborative residency training programs, the Resident Advisor must be located at the site at which the resident spends the most time.
+A Supervising Diplomate can serve as Resident Advisor for up to two residents.

-- D. The Resident Advisor must possess appropriate certification of expertise for species germane to the training of the resident as recognized by ACVS (e.g., large animal trained Diplomates training small animal residents must be Dual Certified by ACVS or certified by ACVS prior to 2001). - E. The Resident Advisor must file a Registration of Resident Advisor for each resident with the ACVS office within the first calendar quarter of initiation of the program.
+- C. The Resident Advisor must be in the same institution/practice as the resident for traditional residency training programs.
+For collaborative residency training programs, the Resident Advisor must be located at the site at which the resident spends the most time. - D. The Resident Advisor must possess appropriate certification of expertise for species germane to the training of the resident as recognized by ACVS (e.g., large animal trained Diplomates training small animal residents must be Dual Certified by ACVS or certified by ACVS prior to 2001). - E. The Resident Advisor must file a Registration of Resident Advisor for each resident with the ACVS office within the first calendar quarter of initiation of the program.
 A copy of the Registration of Resident Advisor form can be downloaded from the ACVS website.
-The Resident Advisor should give a copy of this completed form to the resident, which should be retained by the resident.
-The resident will be required to submit a copy of the original signed Registration of Resident Advisor form in the Credentials Application. - F. A Registration of Resident Advisor form must be filed for each resident when the Resident Advisor changes.
+The Resident Advisor should give a copy of this completed form to the resident, which should be retained by the resident. - F. A Registration of Resident Advisor form must be filed for each resident when the Resident Advisor changes.
 It is the responsibility of the new Resident Advisor to file the Registration of Resident Advisor form to signify the change in responsibilities.
 The ACVS office will send confirmation of receipt of this form via email. - G. The Resident Advisor is responsible for: - 1.
 Conducting semi-annual progress and performance evaluations with the resident. - 2.
 Verification of all elements of the Resident Training Log (Sequence of Responsibilities): - a.
 Verification of all surgery cases. - b.
 Verification of all activity weeks.
 Note: all supervisors must still be listed for the Activity Log, but only the Resident Advisor "signs off" on the weekly activity. - c.
 Verification of all seminars. - d.
 Completion of online Semi-Annual Reviews that document the resident's attendance at rounds, the status of the research project, and the results of the semi-annual progress and performance evaluation, and indicate whether the resident is continuing in the program.
 These reviews should be completed in conjunction with the twice-yearly evaluation of the resident.
 Denied training must be noted at time of review (Semi-Annual Evaluation of the Resident).